 What inbox zero does not mean

 โ ๏ธ Note โ Inbox zero does not mean you have scheduled every task for today.
-It means every task has a plan โ a date, a project, or a deletion.
+It means every task has a plan.
 Most of your inbox should be scheduled for future days, not piled into today.

 When the inbox fills back up

-Quick Capture, AI Extract, and carried-over tasks will refill your inbox during the day.
+Quick Capture, Smart Capture, and carried-over tasks will refill your inbox during the day.
 That is expected.
 Clear it once at the start โ everything that arrives after gets dealt with the next morning.

 ๐ Try it now โ Open the Calendar view and clear your inbox completely before you enter Focus Mode today.
 Drag what deserves a time block onto the calendar, set dates for everything else, and delete what is no longer relevant.
 When the wallpaper unblurs, press Tab and start.